 Treatment for male yeast infections can typically be done at home with the use of topical antifungal ointments such as fluconazole, miconazole, or clotrimazole.
 These can be applied directly on affected areas for 7 to 10 days, according to medical recommendation.
 More serious cases may require the use of oral antifungals as well as hydrocortisone pills.
 You should follow your doctor’s complete treatment plan, even if your symptoms resolve quickly, as fungal cells can start to regrow if treatment is not completed until the end.

 There are natural home remedies that can also complement treatment, like using parsley leaves and lemon in your food.
 These ingredients contain antifungal properties and can be easily added to a salad, for example.
 Learn more about how yeast infections can be treated with medication and home remedies.

 It is common for yeast infections to reemerge after symptoms have seemingly improved.
 To prevent this from happening, it is important to:

 - Follow an appropriate diet, rich in water, fruits and vegetables to strengthen the immune system;

 - Avoid wearing warm, tight or wet clothing;

-- Proper hygiene of the penile area;
+- Practice good hygiene of the genital area;